Fixture Type ⇔ SHOWERS

 Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes, as we can special order ($75) our refinishing process in any of these colors.

 You'll notice there are no dark colors offered because we do not refinish in dark colors.
 That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.

 If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts off with to get close to the color you're trying to match.

 Repair Work Prior to Refinishing

 Discoloration on a shower floor doesn't usually indicate damage (like it does in a porcelain bathtub).
-However, a crack in a shower floor constitutes damage, and depending on the severity, repairs can range between $25-$250.
+However, a crack in a shower floor constitutes damage, and depending on the severity, repairs can range between $75-$250.

-If the crack is small and not causing a leak, the repair is fairly simple, and will usually cost between $25-$75.
+If the crack is small and not causing a leak, the repair will be fairly simple, and will usually cost between $75-$125.
 However, if the crack is large or water is leaking through it, the repair process is much more involved, costing up to $250.
 That's because cracks like this are usually indicative of and caused by an underlying problem.
 Either the floor was not supported properly when the pan was installed, or perhaps the house has shifted.